 Fostering Student-Teacher Trust

-UChicago Impact has partnered with hundreds of schools across the nation to identify areas of opportunity in improving school culture and climate and implement data-informed improvement plans.
+UChicago Impact has partnered with hundreds of schools across the nation to identify areas of opportunity for improving school culture and climate and implement data-informed improvement plans.
 In 2015, UChicago Impact established a partnership with Chicago Public Schools’ James B. McPherson Elementary School to work toward repairing trust between students and teachers.
 McPherson’s 5Essentials Survey results showed the school as “weak” in the area of Student-Teacher Trust, an indicator of whether a school has established a supportive environment.
 The 5Essentials Survey is a school culture and climate assessment that provides insight into a school’s strengths and areas for improvement on the five key factors research shows are predictive of school success: Effective Leaders, Collaborative Teachers, Involved Families, Supportive Environment, and Ambitious Instruction.
 In partnership with UChicago Impact, McPherson used 5Essentials data to map out a plan to help rebuild student-teacher relationships.
 School leadership instated clear social and academic expectations for students and provided teachers with new strategies for interacting and strengthening trust with students.
 Within just two years, the school’s 5Essentials results for Student-Teacher Trust improved 20 points—outpacing the improvement by four points for Chicago Public Schools overall.
 Read the full case study here.

 Why It Matters